vallen-systems/vallenae/README.md

 - vallenae.**features**: Extraction of Acoustic Emission features
 - vallenae.**timepicker**: Timepicking algorithms for arrival time estimations

+---
+**Note**: A free/lite version of the Vallen AE Suite is available since the release R2020.
+If offers the basic features for real-time data visualization and analysis with VisualAE.
+So you could write you own pridb/tradb files and have real-time visualizations with VisualAE.

+The Vallen AE Suite can be downloaded here: https://www.vallen.de/downloads/

+---

 ## Documentation

 For full documentation and examples, please visit http://pyvallenae.rtfd.io.